FamilySearch/GEDCOM/specification/gedcom.md

 This example uses the following features of the extension system:

-- `_LOC` is used as a record with no payload and as a substructure with a payload pointing to that record.
+- `_LOC` is used both with and without a pointer payload, which is not recommended but is permitted.

 - `NAME`'s superstructure is a tagged extension structure, making it an extended-use standard structure with URI `https://gedcom.io/terms/v7/NAME`.
 As such, its payload type is text and its meaning is "The name of the superstructure’s subject, represented as a simple string."